astropy/reproject/docs/index.rst

 package does **not** do image registration, which is the process of aligning images where one or more images may have incorrect or missing WCS.

+The main features of *reproject* are:

+* Several reprojection algorithms to choose from: fast interpolation, anti-aliased adaptive resampling, and exact flux-conserving spherical polygon intersection (see :ref:`choosing-algorithm`)
+* Support for images, spectral cubes, and other n-dimensional data, with celestial or non-celestial WCS (see :doc:`howto/images` and :doc:`howto/cubes`)
+* A variety of input formats: FITS files and HDUs, arrays with a WCS or header, NDData objects, and PNG/JPEG images with AVM metadata (see :ref:`input-formats`)
+* Combining multiple images into mosaics, including background matching (see :doc:`howto/mosaicking`)
+* Reprojecting to and from HEALPix, and generating HiPS datasets (see :doc:`howto/healpix` and :doc:`howto/hips`)
+* Chunked and multi-threaded reprojection, including support for distributed processing with `dask.distributed
+  <https://distributed.dask.org/en/stable/>`_ (see :doc:`howto/chunked` and
+  :doc:`howto/dask`)
+* Reprojecting and mosaicking datasets that are larger than memory, using memory-mapped or zarr arrays for the output and intermediate steps (see :doc:`howto/performance`)

 You can install *reproject* with `pip <http://www.pip-installer.org/en/latest/>`_::

     pip install reproject